 They’re just smaller cities that aren’t necessarily as foreigner-friendly as the likes of Seoul and Busan.
 Communication may be an issue and you will struggle to find a wide variety of western restaurants.

 These smaller towns run at a slower pace, and you could go for days without seeing a foreigner.
 Living in these towns can be lonely and boring for some.
 However, this allows you to really entrench yourself in the Korean culture and their way of life.
 It also forces you to get out of your comfort zone and make an effort to meet people in your city.

 Get travel insurance for the first few weeks

 If you’re moving to Korea to teach English, your school legally has to provide you with health insurance (this is one of the main benefits).
 However, this may take a few days or weeks to be set up.
 You will still need some form of insurance that will cover you from the time you leave home until your health insurance in Korea is set up.

 With World Nomads, you’re able to specify the number of days you need to be covered for and if there are any flight delays, lost luggage, or accidents, they will cover all of your expenses including hospital bills.
-Their price is competitive and it’s so worth it.
-You can get a quote here.

 READ MORE: 17 THINGS I LOVE ABOUT SOUTH KOREA

 Join Facebook Groups before you move to South Korea